-It can be observed that number of vehicles involved, average speed of upstream traffic, upstream flow, log(AADT), No collision, weather and functional class are found to be significant at 10% level of significance (α =0.10).
+It can be observed that number of vehicles involved, average speed of upstream traffic, upstream flow, log(AADT), No collision, weather and functional class are found to be significant at 10% level of significance ( $\alpha$ =0.10).
 The result shows that increase in number of total vehicle involved in PC increases the likelihood of SC occurrence.
 Also, a PC occurring on a roadway with high AADT and flow is more likely to induce a SC.
+Average upstream speed suggested a lower likelihood of a SC occurrence presenting the fact that the nature of PC is as such it does not have any significant impact on traffic flow characteristics.
 In terms of incident type, "No collision" and "Rear-end" are more likely to cause a SC in the upstream.
 In addition, a PC occurring on a freeway in a good weather condition is less likely to result in a SC.
 According to this model, Severity of crashes, traffic composition and lighting condition play no significant role.
 Another thing to be noted is that none of the explanatory variables are correlated with each other, as shown the variance inflation factor (VIF) which is less than the commonly used cut-off value of 10 (Kutner et al., 2004).